When Love Hurts: How Hurting Someone You Love Hurts Your Relationship

 Online counseling with Regain

 Every relationship can experience ups and downs, including moments of conflict, tension, and hurt feelings.
 If you and your partner struggle to move past the pain, you may want to consider consulting a professional.
 Licensed mental health professionals can help couples work together to overcome difficulties in their relationship and become a stronger, more unified team.
 Regain is an online counseling platform that can help couples in a variety of areas.
-Whether you and your partner are experiencing issues with hurt feelings, infidelity, finances, or something else, a Regain counselor can work through them with you.
+Whether you and your partner are experiencing issues with hurt feelings, infidelity, finances, or something else, an online therapist can work through them with you.
 Since you can meet with your therapist anytime, anywhere, it may be easier for you and your partner to find a time that works for both of you by utilizing online counseling.

-The efficacy of online counseling
+The effectiveness of online counseling

 Grappling with hurt feelings and other issues within your relationship can affect your well-being, particularly if you don’t know how to move past them.
 Studies have shown that online counseling interventions can successfully improve the mental health of individuals and couples experiencing relationship distress.
 In one study, researchers found that couples participating in an online intervention showed reduced symptoms of anxiety.
 They also had fewer depressive symptoms and were more satisfied with the relationship overall.